openstack/security-doc/security-guide/source/tenant-data/data-privacy-concerns.rst

 ------------------

 Use of the OpenStack volume encryption feature is highly encouraged.
-This is discussed in the Data Encryption section below.
+This is discussed below in the Data Encryption section under Volume Encryption.
 When this feature is used, destruction of data is accomplished by securely deleting the encryption key.
+The end user can select this feature while creating a volume, but note that an admin must perform a one-time set up of the volume encryption feature first.
+Instructions for this setup are in the block storage section of the `Configuration Reference
+<docs.openstack.org/newton/config-reference/block-storage/volume-encryption.html>`__
+, under volume encryption.

-If a back end plug-in is being used, there may be independent ways of doing encryption or non-standard overwrite solutions.
+If the OpenStack volume encryption feature is not used, then other approaches generally would be more difficult to enable.
+If a back-end plug-in is being used, there may be independent ways of doing encryption or non-standard overwrite solutions.
 Plug-ins to OpenStack Block Storage will store data in a variety of ways.
 Many plug-ins are specific to a vendor or technology, whereas others are more DIY solutions around filesystems such as LVM or ZFS.
 Methods to securely destroy data will vary from one plug-in to another, from one vendor's solution to another, and from one filesystem to another.

-Some back ends such as ZFS will support copy-on-write to prevent data exposure.
+Some back-ends such as ZFS will support copy-on-write to prevent data exposure.
 In these cases, reads from unwritten blocks will always return zero.
 Other back ends such as LVM may not natively support this, thus the Block Storage plug-in takes the responsibility to override previously written blocks before handing them to users.
-It is important to review what assurances your chosen volume back end provides and to see what mediations may be available for those assurances not provided.
+It is important to review what assurances your chosen volume back-end provides and to see what mediations may be available for those assurances not provided.

-Finally, while not a feature of OpenStack, vendors and implementors may choose to add or support encryption of volumes.
-In this case, destruction of data is as simple as throwing away the key.

 Image service delay delete feature
 ----------------------------------